Mojkan/Portfolio/Chain Mail/README.md

 - Ability to push enemies through windows or into holes

 ## Knockback on enemy and player
-In Chain Mail when the player throws itself or the bag it can give knockback to enemies.
-This gives damage to the enemies, but it also gives the player a chance to push the into holes or out of the windows.
-The knockback force and direction is dependent on different enemies and what direction you are rotating in.
-The speed of the hit when throwing the player will both affect the damage and the knockback force.
+In Chain Mail, when the player throws themselves or the bag it can give knockback to enemies.
+This deals damage to enemies, but it also gives the player a chance to push them into holes or out of the windows.
+The knockback force depends on the enemy type and the direction you’re rotating.
+The speed of the hit when throwing the player affects both the damage and the knockback force.

 <div align="center">
   <img src="Images/chainmailknockback1.gif" width="45%" />